This guide is continuously updated for relevance, accuracy, and the most recent info.

 New TrailSport with Honda’s i-VTM4 torque-vectoring all-wheel drive system

-Honda claims the redesigned Passport is “equally at home on dirt and mud-strewn trails as it is on the highway or twisting mountain roads.”
-With the all-new TrailSport in the mix for the first time — a feature borrowed from Honda’s light trucks — perhaps there’s a case for a more versatile and durable Passport.
+Honda asserts that the completely reimagined 2026 Passport is “equally at home on dirt and mud-strewn trails as it is on the highway or twisting mountain roads.”
+With the introduction of the TrailSport and TrailSport Elite trims refreshed in 2022, the Passport now offers enhanced versatility and durability for adventurous drivers.
+And the completely redesigned 2026 Passport looks the part, finally.

 GMC Yukon AT4